 Some digital nomads prefer to work from their couch instead of their dinette.
 This option may not work as well for those who require a flat surface to work from, but if you can do without a desk or table, the couch can be a much more comfortable workspace.
 Some couches even have recliners for ultimate comfort.
 This also allows for furry coworkers to join you at your desk!

 3. Work outside!

 If the weather is nice and you want a change of scenery, outside is always a lovely place to work.
 Many campgrounds and RV park sites have picnic tables that make a great desk.
-If no picnic table is available, you could always work from a camp chair or even use your own portable table.
+If no picnic table is available, you could always work from a camp chair or your own portable table.
 Besides, who wouldn’t want to work with a beautiful view?